 Compare decoding strategies for text generation: greedy, beam search, top-k, nucleus (top-p), temperature, repetition controls, and newer variants like min-p.

-Scaling laws, distributed training, fine-tuning, alignment, rewards, distillation, merging, and prompt optimization
+Scaling laws, mixed-precision and distributed training, fine-tuning, alignment, rewards, distillation, and model merging

 Learn the empirical power laws governing LLM performance, from Kaplan's parameter-heavy frontier through Chinchilla-optimal ratios to modern inference-aware training strategies.